About

 Auburn Sewerage District, Maine

-The Auburn Sewerage District is a quasi-municipal utility providing sewer collection services to over 5,300 residential, commercial, and industrial customers located within the City of Auburn.
-All waste is conveyed to the Lewiston-Auburn Water Pollution Control Authority (LAWPCA), located in Lewiston on the banks of the Androscoggin River.
-LAWPCA is the licensed authority that treats all public sanitary waste generated in Lewiston and Auburn.
+The Auburn Sewerage District is a quasi-municipal utility providing sewer collection services to over 5,400 residential, commercial, and industrial customers located within the City of Auburn.
+All waste is conveyed to the Lewiston-Auburn Clean Water Authority (LACWA), located in Lewiston on the banks of the Androscoggin River.
+LACWA is the licensed authority that treats all public sanitary waste generated in Lewiston and Auburn.

 Sewer collection mains convey the wastewater to several large diameter gravity interceptors that connect to the siphon pipes.
 Pump stations are scattered about the City in localized low-lying areas, such as along Taylor Pond and the airport, to collect and pump the wastewater to the gravity collection system.